Techtonica/curriculum/seo/seo.md

 ### Check for Understanding

-Have apprentices present/summarize SEO at work (and potential suggestions for improvement) to a partner.
+- Have apprentices present/summarize SEO at work (and potential suggestions for improvement) to a partner.
 Apprentices can use an example of their choice-- such as a random site from the Internet or their own portfolio site.
+- What do you mean by SEO?
+- Mention some steps which can be taken to make a SEO-friendly content.
+- What is Google Search Console?
+- What is the benifit of generating a SEO-friendly content?
+- What tools do you use for SEO?